1coderookie/KobraGoNeoInsights/docs/calibration.md

 # Calibration
 For getting high quality prints, you need to calibrate your printer.
 As there are many things being worth mentioned and I can't cover and explain all of them, I'll just talk about a few which seem to be the most crucial ones beginners might not be aware of.
 There are many websites and YouTube guides out there to find which are already covering this wide topic of calibration, so I'd recommend to do a little research by your own.
 However, to make this journey a bit easier for you to begin with, I'll list some pages that I personally found useful in the section ["Calibration Guides"](calibration.md#calibration-guides).
-For more informations and general sources of informations also check out the chapter ["Further Sources"](further_sources.md).
+For more information and general sources of information also check out the chapter ["Further Sources"](further_sources.md).

 ??? tip "Calibration Using OctoPrint"